Pennsylvania court vacancies allow voters to shape judiciary | Times Leader

 Superior Court has a single opening this year because Republican Judge Susan Gantman is retiring — with plans to write children’s books about civics.
 The intermediate appeals court handles civil and criminal cases from counties and is said to be among the nation’s busiest state appeals courts.

-Philadelphia Common Pleas Judge made it onto the ballot by getting nearly half the votes in a three-way Democratic primary in May, while longtime prosecutor was unopposed for the nomination.
+Philadelphia Common Pleas Judge Timika Lane made it onto the ballot by getting nearly half the votes in a three-way Democratic primary in May, while longtime prosecutor Megan Sullivan was unopposed for the nomination.

 Lane grew up in a West Philadelphia neighborhood she describes as “humble beginnings.”